-If you are in any doubt as to whether your reason for travel is sufficient, by all means consult an experienced immigration attorney.
+If you are in doubt as to whether your reason for travel is sufficient, by all means consult an experienced immigration attorney.
 For what's likely to be a flat fee, you will greatly improve your chances that your application fee won't go to waste!

 Form I-131 is available from the USCIS website as a free download on the I-131, Application for Travel Document page of the USCIS website, as are extensive instructions.
-Form I-131 is used for a number of purposes, so be careful to focus only on the sections that apply to Advance Parole applicants.
+(Also see Filling Out Form I-131 for Advance Parole When Applying to Adjust Status in the U.S.)

 Again, consulting an experienced immigration attorney for an analysis of whether you should attempt to apply for Advance Parole and the risks of departure, and for help with preparing a convincing application, would be an excellent idea.

 Assuming you include all the correct materials, you can expect a wait of three to 30 months, depending on which Service Center handles applications from your region.
 Check the latest USCIS processing times for details.

 In a true emergency, you might be able to arrange faster processing or an in-person appointment by calling the USCIS Contact Center.
 To be considered an emergency, some USCIS offices insist that you be seeking to travel within the next 90 days.
 You can also go through the Contact Center for an appointment if USCIS isn't acting on a request you've already filed, but beware: some people are then asked to file a new application and pay the fee once again.